 I can't think of any good reason why anyone wouldn't upgrade or purchase the iPhone 5.

 The danger of being overly focused is that you lose sight of the periphery.
 The key is to be fixed but not fixated.
 It can be a razor-fine line, and one Apple often seems to cascade down with reckless abandon. [...]
 One day Apple will come to the end of this iPhone line and they'll have to re-imagine or replace the iPhone the way they have the iPod.
 But it won't be this day or this iPhone.

 Taller, thinner, faster, lighter, brighter; the iPhone 5 represents nothing more nor less than the latest, relentless iteration on the Platonic ideal Apple has been striving towards for almost a decade.
 Redesigned in every way but shape, compromised but true to its purpose, the iPhone 5 is once again the best iPhone Apple has ever made, and one of the best phones ever made.
 Period.

-It felt the closest yet to the original iPhone concept Jony Ive had been working on since 2005, the pinnacle of that hardware line.
+It felt the closest yet to the original Project Purple concept Jony Ive had been working on since 2005.
+It felt like the pinnacle of that hardware line.